Lease Modification, Land Exchange and Lot Extension

 The premium payable for the above modification (including land exchange) is generally equivalent to the enhancement in land value, i.e. difference between the value of the land under the previous conditions and its value under the modified conditions.

-Applicants may wish refer to the following Lands Department Land Administration Office (LAO) Practice Notes:
+Applicants may wish refer to the following Lands Department Land Administration Office (LAO) Practice Note:

-- LAO Practice Note No. 9/2000 - Offer and Acceptance of Terms for Lease Modifications, Land Exchanges, Private Treaty Grants and other Land Transactions
+- LAO Practice Note No. 2/2023 - Processing of Applications for Lease Modifications, Land Exchanges, Private Treaty Grants and Other Land Transactions